Dynatrace/Dynatrace-AppMon-Chef/README.md

 *Installs the Dynatrace Server.*

 This recipe downloads and installs the most recent version of the Dynatrace Server from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com).
 The default download link can be overridden via the `node['dynatrace']['server']['linux']['installer']['file_url']` attribute.
-Alternatively, you can place the installer artifact as `dynatrace.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
+Alternatively, you can place the installer artifact as `dynatrace-server.jar` in the cookbook's `files` directory from where it will be picked up during the installation.
 Please refer to `attributes/server.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::server]` in a runlist and override attributes as required.

 ### server_license